 Fiona is also a designer and maker of theatrical costumes, sets and props, and is often asked to make work for theatre companies and similar organisations.
 She has made costumes for Billy Elliot – The Musical, Priscilla Queen of the Desert and numerous street theatre productions.

-This is Fiona’s fourth year on the Change project.
-She has especially enjoyed being involved since the Science dimension was introduced two years ago, because it means there is lots of scope for ‘investigating’ and ‘discovering’.
-Her Mixed Media projects this year, working with groups who selected topics that are about Matter and Materials, involved lots of experimenting with different techniques, conducting tests, making predictions and recordings, and getting some surprising and amazing results!
+This is Fiona’s fifth year on the Change project.
+She has especially enjoyed being involved since the Science dimension was introduced three years ago, because it means there is lots of scope for ‘investigating’ and ‘discovering’.